Ellender Group | Neuronal Circuit Research

-The overall aim of our group is to understand how neural circuits, in particular those in subcortical structures such as the basal ganglia, are formed early in development.
-Newly born neurons contain sets of genetic instructions and are exposed to early patterns of neural activity; both of which will shape their development and integration within neural circuits.
-Genetic mutations and environmental insults affect these processes and can lead to neurodevelopmental disorders such autism, schizophrenia, ADHD and Tourette’s syndrome.
-Many fundamental questions remain unanswered and need to be addressed to improve treatment options.
-For example: Which genes are important for a neuron’s electrical and morphological identity?
-What is the function of these early neural activity patterns?
-How do synaptic connections between newly born neurons arise?
-To study these questions we combine multi-neuron patch-clamp electrophysiology, optogenetic and pharmacogenetic techniques, in vivo silicon probe recordings as well as behavioural and computational approaches.
+The overall aim of our group is to understand how neuronal circuits form early in development, as well as the processes that lead to malfunction of these circuits or degeneration later in life.
+Newly born neurons contain sets of genetic instructions and are exposed to early patterns of neural activity; both of which will shape their development and integration within neuronal circuits.
+However, genetic mutations and environmental conditions can affect their early development and lead to disorders such as autism, ADHD or Tourette’s syndrome or make neurons and circuits sensitive to malfunction or degeneration later in life.
+Many fundamental questions remain unanswered and need to be addressed to help improve treatment options both during early as well later life.
+We are actively exploring questions such as ‘What genetic and environmental conditions are critical in establishing a neuron’s functional identity?’, ‘How malleable are neurons and circuits during the first weeks of life?’ and ‘What early-life events increase the susceptibility for circuit malfunction and degeneration later in life?' and we use a combination of multi-neuron patch-clamp electrophysiology, optogenetic and pharmacogenetic techniques, in vivo silicon probe recordings as well as behavioural and computational approaches to find answers.

 Join our team

 We are always on the look out for motivated students and postdoctoral researchers to join our group.
 Email us to get in touch to find out more about available projects and funding.

-PhD funding schemes include
+Potential PhD funding schemes in Oxford include

 Medical Research Council

 · Luke Paine, MSc in Pharmacology - PhD student at University of Cambridge / Astrazeneca

 · Sebastian Klavinskis-Whiting, MSc in Neuroscience - DPhil student at University of Oxford